temnoon/node_archive_browser/README.md

 # Node Archive Browser

 A flexible browser for AI conversation archives with import/explode functionality.
-This tool allows you to view and manage ChatGPT/OpenAI conversation exports with a user-friendly web interface.
+This tool allows you to view and manage ChatGPT/OpenAI and Claude/Anthropic conversation exports with a user-friendly web interface.

 ## Features